SemCo: Toward Semantic Coherent Visual Relationship Forecasting: EXPERIMENTS

-\subsection{Parameter Analysis}
+\subsubsection{Parameter Analysis}

 Important hyper-parameters are evaluated in this subsection.
-The parameters include: 1) the number of heads ($h$); 2) the numbers of Transformer encoder layers ($el$) and the number of decoder layers ($dl$); 3) the dimension of the hidden state feature in Transformer ($d_{\text {model}}$) and in GCN ($d_{\text {graph}}$).
-Results shown in Table \ref{tab:4.1} demonstrate that the best parameter values are different for different datasets.
-As for the number of heads ($h$), the model reaches the highest Acc value when around $h=32$ on VRF-VidOR dataset.
-However, for VRF-AG dataset, model with a larger $h$ value ($h=128$) is obviously more effective.
-This is mainly because the large amount of data in the VRF-AG dataset, and a larger number of heads is more conducive to fitting complex data.
-Models with less encoder and decoder layers achieve the best Acc and mAP in both datasats.
-Meanwhile, different from VRF-VidOR dataset, model performance is less affected by the changes in the number of layers on VRF-AG dataset.
-For the dimensions of feature, $d_{\text {model}}$=256, $d_{\text {graph}}$=512 are the best choices.
+The parameters include: 1) the number of frames sparse $s$; 2) the number of the sparse coding layers $L_{S}$; 3) the number of the multi-head attention layers $L_{M}$.
+Results shown in Table \ref{tab:parameter} demonstrate that the best parameter values vary across different datasets. {Note that the default configurations of parameters are ($s=4$, $L_{S}=2$, $L_{M}=2$) for SemCo-VidOR dataset and ($s=4$, $L_{S}=2$, $L_{M}=2$) for SemCo-AG dataset.
+In the parameter analysis, except for the testing parameter, other parameters are set according to the default settings.} As for the size of lock blocks $s$, the model reaches the highest Acc value when $s=4$ on SemCo-AG dataset.
+However, for SemCo-VidOR dataset, models with a larger $s$ value $s=6$ are obviously more effective.
+The number of sparse coding layers $L_{S}$ is similar, SemCo-AG dataset achieves the best results when $L_{S}=2$, and SemCo-Vidor dataset achieves the best results when $L_{S}=3$.
+The possible explanation is that the videos in SemCo-Vidor dataset contain richer objects, and increasing the number and density of sparse coding is beneficial to capture complex spatial-temporal interactions.
+On both datasets, the model with $L_{M}=2$ reaches the highest performance.
+When $L_{M}=1$, the Acc drops 1.83\% and mAP drops 0.74\% for SemCo-VidOR dataset, while the Acc drops 2.37\% and mAP drops 4.51\% for SemCo-AG dataset.
+This suggests that setting $L_{M}=2$ provides a sufficient depth for capturing temporal dependencies without introducing excessive complexity or overfitting.